TrshPuppy/obsidian-notes/networking/OSI/OSI-reference-model.md

 # Open System Interconnection Model

-A layered networking framework developed by the International Standards Organization ( #ISO) to conceptualize how communication and networking should be done between devices/ entities/ heterogenous systems.
+A layered networking framework developed by the International Standards Organization ( #ISO) to conceptualize how communication and networking should be done between devices/ entities/ heterogeneous systems.

 ## ==Advantages:==
 - Allows devices w/ different functions and designs to communicate on one network b/c they all conform to OSI.